Theft of Things and Time

 This lack of privacy and prospects expressed itself in depression and a lack of motivation.
 Half sick, Arif spent much of the day dozing – unable to sleep because of existential issues going around in his head.
 Like many other refugees I had met, he usually had the shutters of his room down and the radiator turned all the way up due to chilly weather outside.
 However, he was restless and exhausted and sometimes lost track of the time of day, or day of the week, during the dark winter days in Friedland.

 As his transfer to another camp in the outskirts of Braunschweig came closer, Arif’s manner changed.
 He started searching for a part-time job close to the new place.
 I had to look up Greek and Italian restaurants (since he cannot read Latin letters), while he called and talked to them in fluent Greek and German.
-But he only received rejections, I guessed due to his accent.
+But he only received rejections, I guess due to his accent.
 He was used to such disappointments and tried not to take them too hard.

 However, how could he regain hope, again and again, when there was nothing – no thing – for Arif to hold on to?